CHECK OUT OUR 8 AMAZING AWS CERTIFICATION COURSES HERE

 The same is the case with common infrastructure components.
 Any microservice can interact with them and use their functionality.

-A few examples of Seperation of Concern in infrastructure components
+A few examples of Separation of Concern in infrastructure components

 - Naming Server - Microservice3 can locate the identity of Microservice2.